k2ojima/babelify-impl/README.md

 # babelify-impl
-This is a implementation of babelify.
+This is an implementation of babelify.
 Available even if you have recursive folder structure.

 ## Requirements